deanbushmiller/CEH-bootcamp/README.md

 Windows users = .ppk
 The key will automatically download - save it for later use.

-### Copy 1 attacker and 2 victim machine AMIs (total of 3)
+### Copy 4 machine AMIs to your region via cloudshell

 The attacker instance is a Kali Linux VM, which is based on Debian Linux.
 The victims are virtual machines derived from the [Metasploitable3](https://github.com/rapid7/metasploitable3) project.
+The victims have been adjusted by Dean to fit the OSINT/RECON of EXPSEC.

 Dean Bushmiller is hosting public AMIs in the us-east-1 region in AWS, which you will need to copy into your own AWS account in order to use with this solution.

 1. Login to the AWS Console with your AWS account credentials
+#### PLACE HOLDER FOR DEAN
 2. In the top navigation, to the right of the search bar, click the "shell" icon that looks like a terminal prompt to launch CloudShell (it will take a few moments to initialize the environment)
-3. Run the following three commands to copy the public AMI's into your account
+3. Run the following 4 commands to copy the public AMI's into your account

+`aws ec2 copy-image --name EXP-INFRA-GUAC --source-image-id ami-0c923b44cc3e36e80 --source-region us-east-1`

-`aws ec2 copy-image --name kali-linux --source-image-id ami-0e0c5931cfadd2102 --source-region us-east-1`
+`aws ec2 copy-image --name EXP-KALI-CTF --source-image-id ami-044c72fea0d5a1501 --source-region us-east-1`

-`aws ec2 copy-image --name metasploitable3-linux --source-image-id ami-0b186198cc048aa9d --source-region us-east-1`
+`aws ec2 copy-image --name EXP-NIX-CTF --source-image-id ami-0118c774473483e96 --source-region us-east-1`

-`aws ec2 copy-image --name metasploitable3-windows --source-image-id ami-0e3153815a2b50c67 --source-region us-east-1`
+`aws ec2 copy-image --name EXP-WIN-CTF --source-image-id ami-03307a74a952c20e6 --source-region us-east-1`

 Copy the names to text editor

 OR ADVANCED TRICK: you can run all three at once by adding a space && space between them.
 If you use an editor without line wrap this will BREAK.

-> `aws ec2 copy-image --name kali-linux --source-image-id ami-0e0c5931cfadd2102 --source-region us-east-1 && aws ec2 copy-image --name metasploitable3-linux --source-image-id ami-0b186198cc048aa9d --source-region us-east-1 && aws ec2 copy-image --name metasploitable3-windows --source-image-id ami-0e3153815a2b50c67 --source-region us-east-1`
+> `aws ec2 copy-image --name EXP-INFRA-GUAC --source-image-id ami-0c923b44cc3e36e80 --source-region us-east-1 && aws ec2 copy-image --name EXP-KALI-CTF --source-image-id ami-044c72fea0d5a1501 --source-region us-east-1 && aws ec2 copy-image --name EXP-NIX-CTF --source-image-id ami-0118c774473483e96 --source-region us-east-1 && aws ec2 copy-image --name EXP-WIN-CTF --source-image-id ami-03307a74a952c20e6 --source-region us-east-1`

 **Important: Each command will output an _ImageId_.
 YOUR ImageId is NOT the orginal ImageId.
-You need to copy these 3  NAMES to a local text file and keep them for the deployment steps below.**
+You need to copy these 4  NAMES & IMAGE IDS to a local text file and keep them for the deployment steps below.**

-** You must wait 10 minutes for images to complete copy before next step **
+** You must wait 15 minutes for images to complete copy before next step **
 ## Deployment Guide:

 This solution is provided as a CloudFormation template in YAML format.
 The template can be used to deploy the solution the CloudFormation console within AWS.